AzureCosmosDB/Azure-OpenAI-Python-Developer-Guide/09_Vector_Search_Cosmos_DB/README.md

 ## Why use Azure Cosmos DB for NoSQL as a vector store?

 It is common practice to store vectorized data in a dedicated vector store as vector search indexing is not a common capability of most databases.
 However, this introduces additional complexity to the solution as the data must be stored in two different locations.
-Azure Cosmos DB for NoSQL supports vector search indexing, which means that the vectorized data can be stored in the same document as the original data.
-This reduces the complexity of the solution and allows for a single database to be used for both the vector store and the original data.
+Azure Cosmos DB for NoSQL supports vector search indexing, which means that the vectorized data can be stored in the same document as the operational NoSQL data.
+This reduces the complexity of the solution and allows for a single database to be used for both the vector store and the operational NoSQL data.

+Azure Cosmos DB offers the ability to run serverless workloads, allowing for cost-effective, on-demand scaling for applications that don't require constant high performance.
+As your workloads grow, you can seamlessly transition to provisioned throughput, unlocking advanced capabilities such as low latency and high availability.
+This ability to scale both up and down means you can optimize for both performance and cost-efficiency, ensuring that vector search operations meet the demands of your application without compromising on response times or availability.

 ## Vector index options in Azure Cosmos DB for NoSQL